Vermont

 Property Tax

-Veterans with a 50%+ service-connected disability receive a $10,000 property tax exemption on their primary residence.
+Veterans with a 50%+ service-connected disability receive a base state exemption of $10,000 on their primary residence.
+Towns may vote to increase the exemption up to $40,000 (local option, not guaranteed).

 Permanently and Totally Disabled Veteran Property Tax Exemption

-Veterans rated permanently and totally disabled receive a $40,000 property tax exemption on their primary residence.
+Veterans rated permanently and totally disabled receive a base state exemption of $10,000 on their primary residence.
+Towns may vote to increase the exemption up to $40,000 (local option, not guaranteed).

 Surviving Spouse Property Tax Exemption